fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-with-an-application.md

 lock down and describe their message structures and content, they should consider creating their own custom FIXM Application.

-As described in [FIXM Applications](general-guidance/applications), FIXM Applications enhance FIXM Core by adding context specific message data structures and as well as stricter validation rules via message templates.
+As described in [FIXM Applications](general-guidance/applications), FIXM Applications enhance FIXM Core by adding context specific message data structures and provides stricter validation rules via message templates.
 An Application should define its own namespace to distinguish it from FIXM Core as well as creating one or more root elements to be used as an entry point into the